|This page/section was imported/copied from the TFC-Classic Wiki!|

 Barrels are crafted with seven lumber of the same wood type.
 Barrels can be crafted from every different type of wood, but this has no effect on the barrel other than aesthetically.

-Barrels are filled with liquids by either placing a full bucket inside the barrel, by using a full bucket or another filled barrel/large ceramic vessel toon the barrel, or using the empty barrel to on a liquid source block.
+Barrels are filled with liquids by either placing a full bucket inside the barrel, by using a full bucket, filled barrel, or filled jug on the barrel with, or using the empty barrel on a liquid source block with .

 Once sealed, a barrel can be broken and moved by carrying it in the inventory.
 A sealed barrel will retain its contents, allowing the player to fill it in one location before moving it to another.
 If the barrel is not sealed when it is broken, it will dump the items onto the ground, and the liquid inside will be deleted.
 More than one sealed barrel, anvil, or vessel in your inventory will result in extreme slowness and fatigue.

 Barrel recipes use the quantity of items in the input slot as the minimum.
-If the recipe is valid, any excess non-converted fluid will be destroyed.
+If the recipe is valid, any excess non-converted fluid will be destroyed (for recipes that convert one fluid into another).
 If there is insufficient liquid for all the items, the leftover items will also be destroyed.

 - Type (wood) of barrel